vamshiedu/pracitice-git/README.md

-# pracitice-git
-to practice git
+I have created this repo to practice git with all of its features commands and keys. this is first commit: